avun1t/avuOS/README.md

 - Executables can only be in a raw format as of now, meaning no ELF files
 - Only works with ext2 filesystems with a block size of 1024
 - Uses BIOS interrupts to read/write to disk instead of AHCI/IDE
-- C++ features like global initializers, new, delete and some other stuff aren't implemented yet
+- Some C++ features like global initializers